 Evaporator and condenser coils are exposed to the air that circulates through them during operation.
 This air isn’t clean, meaning that dirt, fungi, and mold are gradually deposited on them, which can have a significant impact on their efficiency.

 For this reason, the coils should be cleaned at least once a year.
 This can be achieved using a range of commercial coil cleaners and pressurized air.

 Unlike, the other tasks mentioned, many building engineers prefer to leave this task for their professional HVAC service check.

-Professional HVAC Servicing
+Professional HVAC Maintenance and Servicing

 Although there are many tasks your regular maintenance staff can carry out, there are other tasks that need to be taken care of by a professional HVAC technician.
 This includes carrying out thorough diagnostics, maintenance and, if required, replacement and repair.

 Energy Star recommends scheduling a professional pre-season service and maintenance bi-annually.
-The best time to have these performed are before winter and again before summer, as this will ensure everything is in order before you proceed into the seasons of greatest HVAC demand.
+The best time to have these performed is before winter and again before summer, as this will ensure everything is in order before you proceed into the seasons of greatest HVAC demand.

 With professional and regular maintenance not only will you have the peace of mind that your system is safe but will also benefit from a system that is operating with maximum efficiency, thus making substantial savings and ensuring it provides optimum comfort throughout the year.

 For other property maintenance tips, check out these articles: